debjani-bhowmick/p1-drl-navigation/Report.md

 The DDQN implementation can be found [here](https://github.com/debjani-bhowmick/p1-drl-navigation/master/agent/agent.py#L96) in the `agent.py` file of the source code.

-#### Dueling Agents
+#### Dueling Networks

-Dueling networks utilize two streams: one that estimates the state value function `V(s)`, and another that estimates the advantage for each action `A(s,a)`.
+The underlying idea of these networks is that they utilize two streams: one that estimates the state value function `V(s)`, and another that estimates the advantage for each action `A(s,a)`.
 These two values are then combined to obtain the desired Q-values.

 <img src="images/dueling-networks-slide.png" width="60%" align="top-left" alt="" title="DDQN" />

-The reasoning behind this approach is that state values don't change much across actions, so it makes sense to estimate them directly.
-However, we still want to measure the impact that individual actions have in each state, hence the need for the advantage function.
+The reasoning behind this approach is that state values don't change much across actions, thus these could be estimated directly.
+However, the advantage function is used since we would like to measure the impact that individual actions have in each state.

 The dueling agents are implemented within the fully connected layers [here](https://github.com/debjani-bhowmick/p1-drl-navigation/master/model/model.py#L21) in the `model.py` file of the source code.

 ### Model parameters and results

-The agent uses the following parameters values (defined in dqn_agent.py)
+Details related to parameter values for used by the agent are stated below.
+These details can also be found in `dqn_agent.py` file of the code.

 ```
 BUFFER_SIZE = int(1e5)  # replay buffer size